Your responsibilities

 • act on opt-out and savings suspension requests from employees.

-Enrolment is automatic for employees aged 18-64, but they have the opportunity to opt out.
+Enrolment is automatic for employees aged between 18 and 65 years old, but they can opt out.

-Employees aged under 18 or aged 65+ can join KiwiSaver by either:
+Employees under 18 or over 65 years old can join KiwiSaver by either:

-• they live in New Zealand or are entitled to live here indefinitely
+• they live (or normally live) in New Zealand and are a New Zealand citizen or are entitled to live here indefinitely

 • you’re not an exempt employer.